-Covid Access is the application used by designated individuals in each school, department, lab, and center (DLC) to manage access to campus buildings.
+Covid Access is the administrative dashboard used by designated individuals in each school, department, lab, and center (DLC) to manage access to campus buildings for people using Covid Pass.
 Creating an allocation for a person in Covid Access permits that individual to use Covid Pass.

 Prerequisites for Covid Pass